notsamj/Personal-Projects/README.md

 - CPP App 1
   - I haven't decided what I want to do for this yet.
 It's just Hello World for now.
 - JavaScript App 1
   - An app for managing a grocery list.
-This currently my #1 priority.
 - Java App 1
   - Not yet in development.